This post about what’s gluten-free at Chick-fil-a contains affiliate links.

 Next I told him I was gluten-free and requested “allergy prep.”
 He said there is a button he can push on the register that will alert the staff that I have an “allergy,” and will allow him to type in the allergy, which he did.
 He said they will change their gloves before handling my food.
 Nice touch, Chick-fil-a!

-When my grilled nuggets and fries arrived, the same server said to me the standard mumbo-jumbo – that the food was not make in an allergen free environment so there is always risk of cross contamination.
+When my grilled nuggets and fries arrived (on a separate tray than the rest of my family’s order), the same server said to me the standard mumbo-jumbo – that the food was not make in an allergen free environment so there is always risk of cross contamination.
 That line, while an important CYA disclosure for the company, always puts just a tad bit of doubt in my head.

-But today I came armed with the Nima Sensor – which would give me one additional clue into whether or not these grilled nuggets and waffle fries that I was about to eat were gluten-free once and for all.
+But today I came armed with a Nima Sensor.
+This nifty tool gives me one additional clue into whether or not these grilled nuggets and waffle fries that I was about to eat are truly free from gluten.

 I’ll give you a little hint – here is the verdict on the grilled nuggets.
 Nima is all smiles!
 You’ll have to watch the video to find out the verdict on the waffle fries – I know you’re curious!

-- I only tested a pea-sized sample of each item.
-This information gave me an additional clue in my quest to know if this food is safe for me to eat.
-It is not definitive.
-I cannot say with 100% certainty that you can safely eat gluten-free at Chick-fil-a every time nor at every location.
+I only tested a pea-sized sample of each food item.
+This information gave me a little clue in my quest to know if this food is safe for me to eat.
+However, I must add that it is not definitive.
+I cannot say with 100 percent certainty that you can safely eat gluten-free at Chick-fil-a every time nor at every location.

-- These are my opinions based on my research.
+These are my opinions and findings based on my person research and knowledge.
 I am not giving advice, nor am I a medical doctor.